Dak Prescott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Matchup vs. New England

-- Prescott recorded 212 passing yards in one matchup against the Patriots, 67.5 yards less than his over/under for Sunday.
+- Prescott threw for 212 passing yards in one matchup against the Patriots, 67.5 yards less than his over/under for Sunday.

 - Prescott did not throw a touchdown pass in that game against the Patriots.

-- The Patriots are conceding 224.2 passing yards per game this season, the NFL's sixth-ranked pass defense.
+- The Patriots are giving up 224.2 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- The Patriots have conceded six passing TDs this year (1.2 per game), ranking them fifth among NFL defenses.
+- At 1.2 passing TDs allowed per game, the Patriots defense is ranked fifth in the NFL.

 Recent Performances